faiyaz92/AssetTracking/doc/AssetTracking_BRD_and_TechDoc.md

 - Acceptance Criteria: Room name is required; description is optional.

 #### US-002: As a user, I want to add an asset so that I can track my inventory.
-- Acceptance Criteria: Asset code and name are required; details are optional; barcode is auto-generated.
+- Acceptance Criteria: Asset name is required; details are optional; unique code is auto-generated; barcode is auto-generated.

 #### US-003: As a user, I want to assign an asset to a room so that I know its location.
 - Acceptance Criteria: From room detail, scan barcode or select asset to assign.